sakuli/Docs/content/enterprise_features/container.md

 In general, the structure of a containerized Sakuli test does not differ from any other Sakuli test.
 No changes are required when executing a test inside a container.
-The only configuration we have to provide, is information about how and which tests should be executed.
+The only configuration we have to provide, is information about how and which suite should be executed.

 ## 4 Configuring a Containerized Test

-The default behaviour of a Sakuli Test Container is to run `npm test` to execute tests, so to run a custom test we have to:
+The default behaviour of a Sakuli Test Container is to run `npm test` to execute a test suite, so to run a custom test we have to:

-1. Provide the test project to the container (as shown in 4.2.X)
+1. Provide the test project to the container
-2. Specify the location of our test project inside the container
+2. Specify the location of the test suite inside the container
-3. Configure what to execute on `npm test`
+3. Configure what to execute on `npm test` within the test suite or project

 ### 4.1 Provide the test project to the container

-There are two common ways to provide files to a container:
+There are various ways to provide test sources to a container:

 - Bind mounts
 - Extending a base image